 After reporting your claim, you can use a water mitigation supplier of your choice to fix the damage.
 However we recommend using one of our

-preferred suppliers.
+program vendors.
 Talk to your claims representative about which option is best for you and how to proceed.